alexeev-prog/domkrat3d/README.md

  > [!CAUTION]
 > At the moment, domkrat3d is under active development, many things may not work, and this version is not recommended for use (all at your own risk)

-Welcome to DOMKRAT3D - blazing fast, lightweight 3D game engine in C++ & OpenGL!
+Welcome to DOMKRAT3D - blazing fast, lightweight 3D game engine in C++ & Vulkan!

 Our engine is easy-to-learn and lightweight.
-We use OpenGL - simple and popular graphic API.
+We use Vulkan - simple and popular graphic API.

-OpenGL is a graphic open source API (applied programming interface), which allows developers to create high-performance graphic and interactive 3D applications.
-It provides a set of functions for rendering 2D and 3D graphs, as well as input processing and other aspects of graphic programming.

  > [!NOTE]
  > Building and installion: See the [BUILDING](BUILDING.md) document.